How to Achieve Your Goals Without Needing to Rely on Willpower

 Something else to keep in mind that will help you to accomplish your goals without needing to rely on willpower is to reward yourself consistently.
 Oftentimes we save any sort of celebration or reward until the very end.
 But according to research, to stay the long haul and accomplish that goal, we need to reward ourselves in small ways along the way.
 So whatever you do, don't save all of the celebrating until the end!
 Be sure to reward yourself along the way too.

 How do you know when you're doing this goal thing right?
 How do you know when you’re doing a good job at incorporating these elements that don’t require willpower?
-Well, you begin to do the things that you want to do without forcing it or without feeling like you even tried.
-That's how you know that you've got your brain’s natural internal shortcut mechanisms working for you, not against you.
+Well, over time, you may begin noticing that some behaviors feel less effortful and more naturally integrated into your life rather than requiring constant force or internal battle.

 Here’s to accomplishing your goals!